 There are also a series of staged Activity Badges, which gives a young person the opportunity to develop an area of interest throughout their time in Scouting.
 These can be worn in Beavers, Cubs and Scouts.

 This badge is the highest award available in the Beaver Scout Section.
 It is gained by completing all the Challenge Awards, plus any four activity or staged activity badges.

 The Chief Scout’s Bronze Award can be worn on the Cub Scout Uniform once they move onto Cubs.

 This helps ease the transfer of a Beaver Scout to the Cub Scout Pack.
 It also allows the Beaver Scout to be invested into the Pack immediately, recognising that they are already Members of the Scout Movement.

 Sleepovers give young people their first experience of a night away from home without their parents/carers.
 They are intended to plant a ‘seed’, which then grows as the young person moves through the Sections.
 Leaders have to be specially trained before they may take young people away, so you know they will always be in safe hands.
-Sleepovers in the Beaver Scout Section must be indoors and must not exceed 24 hours.
+Sleepovers in the Beaver Scout Section must not exceed 24 hours.
 They provide an excellent opportunity for young people to try out activities that are not possible at the regular Colony Meeting.
 As you might imagine, the whole atmosphere of living together even for a short while as a Colony is very special for the young people involved.